-It’s the perfect surprise/gift because it’s been months since I went anywhere and despite that, we live in Rizal as well, such relaxing retreat from work and adulting is much needed.
-Also, my birthday is a weekday making it perfect for Luljetta’s – fewer people to share the place with.
+It was the perfect surprise/gift because it was months since I went anywhere, and despite that, such a relaxing retreat from work and adulting was much needed.
+Also, my birthday was a weekday making it perfect for Luljetta’s Hanging Garden – fewer people to share the place.

-Disclaimer: We got the cheapest daytour package – P1150.
+Disclaimer: We got the cheapest Luljetta’s day tour package – P1150.

-If you’re gonna take public transportation, ride a UV Express going to Antipolo Simbahan in various terminals like Santolan LRT2 Station, Megamall, Starmall or Robinson’s Galleria.
+If you’re going to take public transportation, ride a UV Express going to Antipolo Simbahan in various terminals like Santolan LRT2 Station, Megamall, Starmall or Robinson’s Galleria.
 From Antipolo Cathedral, take a tricycle to Loreland/Luljetta’s.

-Upon arrival, we were welcomed by the guard and led us to the parking area for Luljetta’s customers then a random staff walking greeted us and point as to where is the reception area.
-The open reception area smells like spa already, with big comfortable sofa chairs and welcome ice cold water.
-We were called by the receptionist after accommodating the two girls before us and asked for our reservation (Reservation is a must.
-Call them before going.) and the package that we’ll avail.
+Upon arrival, the guard welcomed us and led us to the parking area for Luljetta’s Hanging Garden customers, then a random staff walking greeted us and pointed us to where was the reception area.
+The open reception area smelled like a spa already, with big comfortable sofa chairs and welcome ice-cold water.
+The receptionist called us after accommodating the two girls before us and asked for our reservation and the package that we’ll avail.
+Reservation is a must.
+Call them before going.

-We availed the cheapest one, the Hanging Garden Retreat which is mostly just access to the facilities, robe, towel and snacks for 5 hours (but the receptionist told us that since there were just 10 guests that day, they won’t mind if we stay more than 5 hours YAAAASSS!!!).
-I’ve read reviews that the massage and set meals are ordinary for the price so we skipped that.
-We paid using credit card then we were given wrist tags and asked to ride the golf cart to the hanging garden.
+We availed the cheapest one, the Hanging Garden Retreat for P1750, which was mostly just access to the facilities, robe, towel, and snacks for 5 hours.
+But the receptionist told us that since there were only ten guests that day, they won’t mind if we stay for more than 5 hours, YES!!!
+I’ve read reviews that the massage and set meals were ordinary for the price, so we skipped that.
+We paid using a credit card, then we were given wrist tags and asked to ride the golf cart to the hanging garden.

-Luljetta’s Hanging Garden is just a part of Loreland Farm Resort which is in the mountain edge side of the resort.
-That’s why it is called hanging garden because it is like a garden hanging from the mountain.
-The golf cart ride is short and it is just 10-15 minutes walk from the reception.
-There’s another receptionist waiting downstairs who’ll give you instructions and a checklist of things you’ll need.
-She also asked us on what time are we availing our snacks.
+Turned out Luljetta’s Hanging Garden is just a part of the Loreland Farm Resort, which is on the mountain edge side of the resort.
+It is literally a garden hanging from the mountain.
+The golf cart ride was short, less than five minutes.
+Another receptionist was waiting downstairs who gave us instructions and a checklist of things we needed.
+She also asked us at what time were we availing of our snacks.
 We told her 3:30 PM.

-There’s a separate locker room for the boys and girls of course but there is only a small reception (again) in the girl’s locker room.
-The staff gave us a locker keys and a basket with towel and traditional robes (batik) which are very smooth and fresh.
-Paul forgot to bring slippers but good thing is you can borrow from them.
+There’s a separate locker room for the boys and girls, of course, but there was a small reception (again) only in the girl’s locker room.
+The staff gave us our locker keys and a basket with our towels and traditional robes (batik), which were very smooth and fresh.
+Paul forgot to bring slippers, but the good thing was he was able to borrow from them.
 He also asked to see the swimming trunks available and decided to borrow that as well.
-Oh my jowa!
+Oh, my boyfriend!

 I changed into my swimsuit and put on my colorful batik excitedly.

-We didn’t know where to start so we decided to do things from top to bottom.
+We didn’t know where to start, so we decided to do things from top to bottom.
 I have to warn you that there’s a lot of stairs here.
-At the same level of the locker rooms, there’s the Jacuzzi, sauna room, first infinity pool and a lounge.
+At the same level of the locker rooms, there was the Jacuzzi, sauna room, first infinity pool, and a lounge.

 First things first, Jacuzzi & Sauna!!

-It’s small and maybe can only fit up to 4 people but it’s the perfect start.
-The pressure is right and the temperature is not that cold.
+It was small and maybe can only fit up to 4 people, but it was the perfect start.
+The pressure was right, and the temperature was not that cold.

-We spent 15 minutes in the Jacuzzi since there’s a sign that Jacuzzi use must be limit to 15 minutes and there’s another couple waiting on the lounge for us to finish.
-The sauna is hot as expected of course but also small that one sauna maybe can only fit 4 people.
-A staff gave us cold towels dipped in ice for our faces inside and asked for our basket with all our gadgets to be left outside.
+We only spent 15 minutes in the Jacuzzi since there was a sign that Jacuzzi usage must be limited to 15 minutes, and also, another couple was waiting in the lounge for us to finish.
+The sauna was hot as expected, of course, but also small that one sauna maybe can only fit four people.
+The staff gave us cold towels dipped in ice for our faces before we went inside.
+All gadgets have to be left outside.

 Life Talk at Infinity Pool 1

-As our pores are now opened due to the sauna, we dipped into the first infinity pool, a few steps down the Jacuzzi and sauna, for the cold water to close our pores.
-We spent most of our time here talking about life and our plans (and a little chismis).
+Since our pores opened due to the heat of the sauna, we dipped into the first infinity pool, a few steps down the Jacuzzi and sauna, for the cold water to close our pores.
+We spent most of our time here talking about life and our plans, and a little gossip.

-We didn’t spent time on the lounge here (just for photo purposes) since we wanted to proceed already on the next pools.
+We didn’t spend time on the lounge here (just for photo purposes) since we wanted to proceed already on the next pools.

 First time with Dr. Fish Spa

-We started to descend to explore more of the other facilities thus our first struggle with stairs (haha!).
+We started to descend to explore more of the other facilities; thus, our first struggle with stairs.
 We saw a Dr. Fish sign which got us excited because we’ve never tried a fish spa ever!
-This will be our first.
-On our way, we’ve spotted a gorgeous kubo lounge overlooking the mountains.
-Just beside it is the Dr Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) are enjoying themselves.
-They invited us in and we sat beside them.
+It was our first.
+On our way, we spotted a gorgeous Kubo lounge overlooking the mountains.
+Just beside it was the Dr. Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
+They invited us in, and we sat beside them.

-My excitement turned into fear when I saw how big the fishes are!
-They’re as big as janitor fish!!
-I put my left foot first and I scream when one fish started sucking.
-It’s not ticklish but the feeling is weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
-My boyfriend, on the other hand, is hopeless.
+My excitement turned into fear when I saw how big the fishes were!
+They were as big as janitor fish!!
+I put my left foot first, and I screamed when one fish started sucking.
+It was not ticklish, but the feeling was weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
+My boyfriend, on the other hand, was hopeless.
 He tried but can’t get used to the sensation.

-After the Dr. Fish pond, we’ve experience a crossroad between the Hydromassage pools or the Zen lounge.
-Since there are people in the hydromassage pool, we turned left to the Zen lounge surprising us with more Dr. Fish Spa!
-This time, the fishes are smaller and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.
+After the Dr. Fish pond, we’ve experienced a crossroad between the Hydromassage pools or the Zen lounge.
+Since there were people in the hydromassage pool, we turned left to the Zen lounge, surprising us with more Dr. Fish Spa!
+This time, the fishes were smaller, and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.

-And what did you know, it is really more relaxed than the previous one that we spent 20 minutes here! 🙂
+And what did you know, it was more relaxed than the previous one that we spent 20 minutes here! 🙂

 The Famous Suman Snack

-2.5 hours in our Hanging Garden Experience, we both agreed that it’s time to avail our complimentary snacks.
-I heard a lot of good reviews about this famous SUMAKA (Suman – Mangga – Kasoy) snack of Luljetta’s.
-We went up the stairs struggling to the overlooking reception area for it but it is worth it.
-I grew up with suman and kakanins as dessert and never in my life I imagined how good it is to fry suman and add some mango and cashew.
-Never ever miss this.
+2.5 hours into our Hanging Garden Retreat, we both agreed that it’s time to avail of our complimentary snacks.
+I heard a lot of good reviews about this famous SUMAKA (Suman – Mangga – Kasoy) snack of Luljetta’s Antipolo.
+We went up the stairs struggling to the overlooking reception area for it, but it is worth it.
+I grew up with suman and kakanins as dessert, and never in my life, I imagined how good it is to fry suman and add some mango and cashew.
+Never miss this.

-After snack, we went down again to continue our exploration.
-This time we went right to try the hydromassage pool and the rainfall massage beds are what attracted my boyfriend first.
-We tried that but I didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
-The water is cold too (plus the wind since were technically in a mountain) that I can’t stay long because its chilly.
+After snacks, we went down again to continue our exploration.
+This time we went right to try the hydromassage pool and the rainfall massage beds attracted my boyfriend first.
+We tried but didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
+The water was cold too (plus the wind since we’re technically in a mountain) that I can’t stay long because it was chilly.

-The pool has bubble jets that are not as hard as the ones in the jacuzzi so we didn’t spend so much time here.
-Also, there seems like a bubble bed too that is not working.
-Luljetta should work more on this area.
+The pool had bubble jets that were not as hard as the ones in the jacuzzi, so we didn’t spend so much time here.
+Also, there seemed like a bubble bed, too, that was not working.
+Luljetta’s should work more in this area.

 Finally, the gorgeous infinity pool

-From the hydromassage pool, we got lost looking for the another infinity pool overlooking the mountains.
-We found ourselves in the most gorgeous lounge in the garden – the cabin lounge.
-The walls are made of wood (kasi nga cabin diba? haha) and one side is made of glass that is really gorgeous on sunset.
-There are comfy sofas, a bed and some games like chess and sungka around.
+From the hydromassage pool, we got lost looking for the famous infinity pool overlooking the mountains.
+We found ourselves in a gorgeous lounge – the cabin lounge.
+The walls were made of woods, with one sidewall as glass that was gorgeous on sunset.
+There were comfy sofas, a bed and some games like chess and sungka around.

-There’s a staircase from the cabin lounge down to the famous infinity pool.
-It is extra gorgeous with the sun setting down over the mountains (which I hope will stay long since there’s a tiny part already that is under development) of Rizal.
-I was hoping that the water is warm because the October breeze is so cold but it is not so we spent maybe only 30 minutes, mostly taking photos, because we are already freezing.
+There was a staircase from the cabin lounge down to the famous infinity pool.
+It was extra gorgeous, with the sun setting down over the mountains of Rizal.
+I was hoping that the water was warm because of the cold October breeze, but it was not, so we spent maybe only 30 minutes, mostly taking photos.

 Exploring the rest of the place

-We spent our last hour, exploring the last level of Luljetta’s.
-There’s only the infinity pool, beautiful nipa huts for couple massages and a movie lounge in the end corner.
-We tried to visit the lounge but it is only until 5 PM.
-True to it’s name, you can watch a movie there after trying all the pools.
+We spent our last hour, exploring the bottom level of Luljetta’s.
+There was the infinity pool, beautiful nipa huts for the couple massage, and a movie lounge in the end corner.
+We tried to visit the movie lounge, but it was only until 5 PM.
+True to its name, you can watch a movie after trying all the pools.

 At 5:30 PM, we decided to call it a day already.
 We climbed up back to the locker rooms to shower.
-There’s only two shower rooms in the ladies locker room so I wonder if there’s a queue here on weekends.
-There’s free toiletries but the hot water seems not working. 🙁
+There were only two shower rooms in the ladies’ locker room, so I wonder if there’s a queue here on weekends.
+There were free toiletries, but the hot water seemed not working. 🙁

-Since I posted on Instagram, a lot of my friends direct messaged me if it’s worth it and I’ll tell you what I told all of them and also what we, Paul and I, unanimously agreed.
-It is so-so worth it, for the experience, the view and the serenity (kaya we advice to go on weekdays para mas worth it) and even for the service!
+Since I posted on Instagram, a lot of my friends direct messaged me if it’s worth it and I’ll tell you what I said to all of them and also what we, Paul and I, unanimously agreed.
+It is 50-50 worth it, for the experience, the view and the serenity (kaya we advise to go on weekdays para mas worth it) and even for the service!
 BUT it is not worth it to the point that we wanted to go back, pay a thousand peso and try it all over again.
-(Well, for the cheapest day tour package so far.
-I don’t speak for the overnight package) As Paul said, we enjoyed our experience here but wala siyang ULIT FACTOR to us.
+Well, for the cheapest day tour package so far.
+I don’t speak for the overnight package.
+As Paul said, we enjoyed our experience here, but there’s no ULIT FACTOR to us.